garrettwong/gcp-logging-tests/README.md

 ### Running init.sh

-Running `init.sh` will configure your environment for testing.
-Running `teardown.sh` will teardown your environment.
+Running `bash/init.sh` will configure your environment for testing.
+Running `bash/teardown.sh` will teardown your environment.

 ### Local